 The academic offerings and daily schedule in grades 7–8 serve as a key transition from elementary to high school.
 As in high school, students benefit from the flexibility to begin tailoring their schedule around their individual interests and from the diversity of teachers who specialize within their field.
 Increased extracurricular activities and a growing social awareness bring energy and youthful enthusiasm to the junior high years.

 All PCA high school students enter a liberal arts college preparatory program of study.
 This program prepares students for post-secondary education by focusing on core subject skills supplemented by practical elective courses.
 Extensive training in grammar, literature, and composition, along with honors courses in math, science, and foreign language, gives students a taste of academic rigor seen on the college level.

 Each fall, sophomores and juniors are given the opportunity to take the PSAT/NMSQT reasoning skills assessment on campus.
 Additionally, in an effort to prepare for efficient college admission, all PCA seniors take a nationally-recognized college readiness assessment prior to graduation.
-Data from ACT—the most common assessment taken by PCA students—indicates that PCA’s most recent graduates scored well above the state average in each of the four areas tested.
+Data from ACT—the most common assessment taken by PCA students—indicates that PCA’s most recent graduates scored well above the state and national averages in each of the four areas tested.

 Twenty-four (24) credits are required for graduation.